fal-works/p5js-template-p/README.md

     - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
     (from CLI: `code --install-extension esbenp.prettier-vscode`)

-### Prepare to create your sketch
+### Create your sketch

-Do the below each time you start to create a new sketch using this template.
+Do the below each time you create a new sketch using this template.

 1. Create your sketch folder by copying this template.